Explore dove hunting tactics, gear, seasons, and more in this complete guide to dove hunting.

 Dove hunting is as simplistic as you are going to get.
 The basic premise for dove hunting includes carrying a shotgun from a vehicle to a field, sit (bucket) or stand, wait for passing or decoying doves to fly close, and shoot.
 That, in a nutshell, is Dove Hunting 101.
 Just like in any type of hunting, there are those that go “all out” when dove hunting, but it is not necessary to do so.
 So, how do you get started?

 Dove Season Dates and Licenses

 September 1st is the day that signals hunting season has begun!
-For a first time dove hunter, the first thing at the top of the list should be to check season dates.
-Some states have an early and late dove season.
+For a first-time dove hunter, the first thing at the top of the list should be to check season dates.
+Some states have an early and a late dove season.
 Being familiar with regulations is very important.
 Checking the state game and fish websites or visiting the local office should provide all the information needed.
 Most sites will also provide photos for proper dove identification.